NEWS27 July 2024

 Case Study: Bull Island, Country Dublin, Ireland

 One example of a flat beach analysed with the isardSAT’s processor is located on Bull Island, in the Irish Sea.
-Using data gathered between 2016 and 2022, the results confirmed the alarming trend of the coast’s regression, which is receding at 10m per year in some areas, resulting with some areas losing up to 60 metres of surface width to the sea.
+Using data gathered between 2016 and 2022, the results confirmed the alarming trend of the coast’s regression, which is receding at 10m per year in some areas, resulting in some areas losing up to 60 metres of surface width to the sea.

 “There’s some scepticism in associating coastal monitoring with SAR, favouring optical technology analysis instead”, explains Salvatore Savastano, lead author of the study.

-“However, SAR has great potential, and allows us to detect surface features that optical sensors cannot capture.
+“However, SAR has great potential and allows us to detect surface features that optical sensors cannot capture.
 We are working to capitalise on the benefits of this technology as much as possible, improving our product even in more complex scenarios, which will expand its applicability”, adds Savastano.

 Above: Comparison of shoreline annual change rate trends (m/year) detected by DSAS tool (black) and the SAR processor developed by isardSAT (red and blue).
 The profile shows very strong agreement in the change rates, both for the processor’s ascending and descending tracks. © isardSAT

-Below: In Salinas beach (Spain), shoreline was identified by filtering all the shoreline points detected (1 to 2), and creating polygons from the shoreline definition. © isardSAT, Google Earth.
+Below: In Salinas beach (Spain), the shoreline was identified by filtering all the shoreline points detected (1 to 2), and creating polygons from the shoreline definition. © isardSAT, Google Earth.

 Discover more: